I wish I would have come up with this recipe sooner.

 This bark makes for a great filling evening snack that will satisfy the sweetest tooth you got… naturally.

-- 2 tbsp coconut oil + 2 tsp for toasting
+2 tablespoon coconut oil + 2 teaspoon for toasting

-- heat 2 tsp coconut oil in a cast iron pan on medium heat.
+heat 2 teaspoon coconut oil in a cast iron pan on medium heat.
 Add almond slivers and pecans.
 Reduce heat to medium-low and toast for 2-3 minutes, rotating frequently (about every 20 seconds) to prevent from burning.
 Remove from heat and sprinkle with Himalayan rock salt.
 Set aside.

 You could add cacao nibs or goji berries for a festive touch!

 View Nutritional Information (once on page scroll down)

 How does a sugar-free bark satisfy your sweet cravings, you ask?
 Well, the #1 way to permanently satisfy your sweet cravings is to opt for foods high in fat and protein; something that this lovely bark has lots of!